Language-Research-Technology/ldaca-website/content/about/policies-principles/index.md

 title: "Policies & Principles"
 ---

-<SimpleHero breadcrumb='About > Policies & Principles' title='Policies & Principles' description='Policy documents, including our data onboarding process and takedown policy, and information about the underlying principles of the project.<br>Learn about our technical architecture, foundational ethical principles and policies for managing data.'/>
+<SimpleHero breadcrumb='About > Policies & Principles' title='Policies & Principles' description='Policy documents, including our data onboarding process and takedown policy, and information about the underlying principles of the project.'/>

 <Carousel
   backgroundColor="#EAE4D68C"